 If I’m not admitted for the early deadline, can I reapply for the 2017 Fellowship?

 Sure can!
 If you don’t receive an offer after applying for early admissions, we welcome you to reapply for one of our regular 2017 Fellowship deadlines, as long as you’ve taken the initiative to strengthen your application since we last reviewed your candidacy.

 The Selection Process

-How many Fellows do you plan to accept for the 2015 fellowship?
+How many Fellows do you plan to accept for the 2017 Fellowship?

-We expect to accept 120-150 Fellows for the Class of 2015.
-That number is just an estimate though; with hundreds of companies eager to hire Fellows, the number of offers we extend is only limited by the quantity and caliber of applications we receive.
+There is no quota for the number of people we accept.
+With hundreds of companies eager to hire Fellows, the number of offers we extend is only limited by the quantity and caliber of applications we receive.

 What time zone is my interview in?

 All interview times are in Eastern Standard Time (EST).
 Please be aware when scheduling phone interviews and other meetings with us.